Payne v. Tennessee

 Payne v.
-Tennessee, 501 U.S. 808 (1991), was a United States Supreme Court case which held that testimony in the form of a victim impact statement is admissible during the sentencing phase of a trial and, in death penalty cases, does not violate the Cruel and Unusual Punishment Clause of the Eighth Amendment.
-Payne narrowed two of the Courts' precedents: Booth v.
+Tennessee, 501 U.S. 808 (1991), was a United States Supreme Court case, authored by Chief Justice William Rehnquist, which held that testimony in the form of a victim impact statement is admissible during the sentencing phase of a trial and, in death penalty cases, does not violate the Cruel and Unusual Punishment Clause of the Eighth Amendment.
+Payne overturned two of the Courts' precedents: Booth v.
 Maryland (1987) and South Carolina v.
 Gathers (1989).